-After creating your DigiCert CertCentral API Key and gathered your Organization ID and CertCentral Account ID, you can begin ordering your DigiCert SSL/TLS certificates from your Azure Key Vault account.
+After creating your DigiCert CertCentral API Key and gathering your Organization ID and CertCentral Account ID, you can begin ordering your DigiCert SSL/TLS certificates from your Azure Key Vault account.

-If you run into problems while running these Azure PowerShell commands, please contact your Microsoft account representative.
+If you run into problems while running these Azure PowerShell commands, contact your Microsoft account representative.

 The Azure Key Vault to CertCentral integration only supports ordering SSL/TLS certificates.